Codes Of Practice

 Q: When will the new Code be completed?

-A: The aim is for March of 2013.
+A: The aim is for the second quarter of 2027.

 Q: Do producers or the public get to have a say in this?